 3.1 Results of Data Collection and Processing

-Data were collected before and during six SCCs; two each in in 2013, 2014, and 2017 (Table 1).
+Data were collected before and during six SCCs: two each in in 2013, 2014, and 2017 (Table 1).
 The number of hydrophones for which recordings were available varied from 49 to 61.
-A total of 190928 30-min observations were made.
+A total of 190,928 30-min observations were made.

 No. of hydrophones used and number of observations made (no. 30-min periods) for each SCC before the exercise began, when Naval activity was present, and when Naval activity and MFA sonar were present.